mariahlattas/website/cv.md

 ##### Present

 **Content Writer at Ryderwear**
 Adelaide, Australia.
-2020 — Present
+2020 — Present.

 **Executive Producer and Host, *What The Flex?* at PUSHH**
 Adelaide, Australia.
-2020 — Present
+2020 — Present.

 **Co-Host, *The Milkbar* at postup**
 Adelaide, Australia.
-2019 — Present
+2019 — Present.

 **Journalist and Host, *Pink Rabbit* at Radio Adelaide**
 Adelaide, Australia.
-2018 — Present
+2018 — Present.

 ##### Past

 **Operations Specialist at Apple**
 Adelaide, Australia.
-2017 — 2019
+2017 — 2019.

 **Journalist, The Wire at Radio Adelaide**
 Adelaide, Australia.
-2018
+2018.

 **Placement at Channel 7 Adelaide**
 Adelaide, Australia.
-2018
+2018.

 **Placement at Channel 10 Adelaide**
 Adelaide, Australia.
-2018
+2018.

 **Media and Communications Manager at Adelaide Cobras Football Club**
 Adelaide, Australia.
-2016 — 2017
+2016 — 2017.

 #### Education
 **University of Adelaide, School of Social Sciences**